 Allegri’s Miserere Tracking the myths and mistakes behind choral music’s most famous work.
 Featuring music from the Sistine Chapel by Allegri, Palestrina, and Anerio, plus commentary from a man who has spent hours and hours of his life in libraries around the world tracking down the real Miserere.
 Available from Thu 21 Jan for £4.99

 Mary, Mary, Quite Contrary Oppression and patronage in the time of Bloody Mary.
 Three monumental works by Thomas Tallis, William Mundy, and Christopher Tye show how composers navigated choppy waters.
 With texts by William Forrest, and a glimpse at the sinister side of nursery rhymes.
 With actor Nicola Harrison.
 Available Thu 18 Feb for £4.99

 Schütz 1: Vale of tears How do we acknowledge, educate and talk about death?
-We look at this question through Heinrich Schütz’s Musikalische Exequien (music written for the funeral of Henry II of Reuss, nicknamed “the Posthumous'”), his settings of the Psalms of David, and the Orbis sensualium pictus, often described as the first children’s picture-book.
+We look at this question through Heinrich Schütz’s Musikalische Exequien (music written for the funeral of Heinrich II of Reuss, nicknamed “the Posthumous'”), and the Orbis sensualium pictus, often described as the first children’s picture-book.
 With the English Cornett & Sackbut Ensemble, and actor Jake Setters.
-Available Thu 18 Mar for £4.99
+Available Thu 25 Mar for £4.99